Tieske/pe-parser/README.md

 =========

 Lua module to parse a Portable Executable (.exe , .dll, etc.) file and extract metadata.
 The implementation is far from complete, but it works for the basics.
 It was developed to check 32/64bit-ness of a binary and imported dll's.
+Documentation is available in LDoc format, in the `doc` directory.

 Limitations
 ===========